Man arrested for drugs in Tennessee hollowed out Bible after ‘seeing it in a movie’

 CHEATHAM COUNTY, Tenn.
-(WKRN) – An Oregon native is behind bars in Cheatham County, Tennessee after police say he was using a Bible for anything but prayer.
+(WKRN) — An Oregon native is behind bars in Tennessee after police say he was using a Bible for anything but prayer.

 Isaiah MacMenami is charged with possession with intent to sell a variety of illegal narcotics that he had secured in a metal lock box in his car.